jg-digital-media/jgdm_snooker_scorer/readme.md

 #### v1.0.14

 + Progress with the user case of multiple red pots in the same shot for player 2 (points remaining affected).
 A further bug remains where when players miss the 2 player red balls are linked to each other and do not tally independently.

++ There are a couple of points I haven't yet taken in to account.
+The first To get to the final colour sequence, players 1 or 2, or both between them must have potted 15 red balls.
+In theory, either player could possibly pot these red balls but not pot the following colour before they reach the colour sequence.

++ The second is that the points remaining is not being deducted correctly misses a colour ball after potted 2 or more reds in the previous shot for a red.

 [Back to Top](#comments)